dcanasp/memory_bank/mid level/databases/database.md

 ## wide column
 Similar to key-value (actually uses a Log-structured merge tree), but now you have multiple value spaces, so you can save the user data un different columns.
 There is **no** **schema** and therefore **no joins** but you **can query**.
 It handles unstructured data.
 It's **easier to scale** and scales horizontally great.
 It can't use [[SQL]] so each DB uses a different query language (CQL for cassandra and scanning on hbase).
 These databases have 2 main keys, a **partition** key and a **filtering** key, with these you can divide the data in as many partitions as needed and order them as you **wish**

-It's great to store time series data and **historical records** that won't be used in this precise moment, like netflix that uses it to store the users viewing preferences and later analyze them (you can save in one column the time and in the other the actual values, and then query them based on time) an example of this is
+It's great to store time series data and **historical records** that won't be used in this precise moment, like Netflix that uses it to store the users viewing preferences and later analyze them (you can save in one column the time and in the other the actual values, and then query them based on time) an example of this is
 ```cql
 SELECT * FROM myTable WHERE t = '2017-01-01' - 2d;
 ```